vinirossa/software-engineering/design-patterns.md

 Encapsulates an algorithm inside a class and allows that a class behavior or its algorithm can be changed at run time.

+> *The strategy pattern is about using composition instead of inheritance.*

 **Applicability:**
 - Many algorithms and need to change them at run time
 - Isolate business rules